Be sure to visit our Behavior Resources webpage to better understand the process.

 What exactly is included in a BIP?

-- the baseline measure of the problem behavior, including the frequency, duration, and intensity of the targeted behaviors.
-The baseline includes data taken across activities, settings, people and times of the day.
+- BIP measures the problem behavior, including the how often is it happening, how long, and intensity of the behaviors.
+Baseline data should be taken during different activities, multiple settings, with different people and during various times of the day.

 What type of interventions are there?

-PBS (referred to as Positive Behavioral Interventions and Supports in IDEA) is the only approach to addressing behavior that is specifically mentioned in federal law.
-Read more on PBS here.
-Interventions might include:
+Positive Behavioral Interventions and Supports is the only approach to addressing behavior that is specifically mentioned in federal law.

 - Manipulate the antecedents and/or consequences of the behavior